hypercube1024/firefly/_docs/getting-start.md

 It taps into the fullest potential of hardware.
 Use the power of non-blocking development without the callback nightmare.

 Firefly core provides functionality for things like:
-- TCP client and server
-- HTTP client and server
+- HTTP server and client
-- WebSocket client and server
+- WebSocket server and client
 - HTTP, Socks proxy
 - HTTP Gateway
+- TCP server and client
+- UDP server and client

 <a id="markdown-event-driven" name="event-driven"></a>
 # Event driven